 Oral and maxillofacial surgeons have received comprehensive and unique training during their education that allows them to address a wide range of dental and facial problems.
 They are required to complete four or more years of extensive surgical training and medical education in addition to their dental school training; therefore, they are qualified experts in correcting the functionality of the jaw, restoring the aesthetics of facial proportions, and replacing damaged or missing teeth.

-Each facial trauma case is unique because there are several different ways that the face and mouth can be affected by trauma situations.
+Each facial injury case is unique because there are several different ways that the face and mouth can be affected by trauma situations.
 Some of the more commonly seen facial trauma injuries include

 - Avulsed (knocked-out) teeth